anasioulas/PCBS_multilayer_perceptron_nn/README.md

 Some of the choices I made were based on the specific data set.
 For example, since the data set concerns a binary classification problem, I used the standard `cross-entropy loss` function during the training phase.
 Yet, most of the code can be used for other data sets with very few (if any at all) modifications.

+In the backward_propagation method I mention the dimensions of some variables for the sake of readability.
+These dimensions are under the assumption that the output layer has only one neuron.

 Also, I used the `Rectified Linear Unit (ReLU)` as the activation function for the hidden layers and the `sigmoid` function as the activation function for the output layer.

 Since I used a small data set, I did not use mini-batches, but instead I run forward and backward propagation on the whole training set (`batch gradient descent`).